f1tzpatrick/airship-helpers/README.md

       managementConfiguration: treasuremap
       manifest: treasuremap
   ```
-- `manifests`: We will configure this section to utilize the local copies of the repositories we cloned earlier in step 3.
+- `manifests`: We will configure this section to utilize the local copies of the repositories we cloned earlier in part 1.
   ```
   manifests:
     treasuremap: